Cooper, Cowboys join Redskins atop NFC East with 31-23 win

 First, Cooper ran away from Quinton Dunbar after the Washington cornerback slipped on a short pass, turning it into a 40-yard TD for a 17-13 lead.
 Cooper celebrated by mimicking a free throw , shooting the football through the goal post.

-On the 90-yarder, Cooper made the catch just outside the Dallas 30, spun out of the arms of Fabian Moreau and won the race to the pylon against Ha Ha Clinton-Dix, who tried to shove him out of bounds around the 5.
-It was his longest career catch and the longest completion in Dak Prescott’s three seasons.
+On the 90-yarder, Cooper made the catch just outside the Dallas 30, spun out of the arms of Fabian Moreau and won the race to the pylon against former Alabama teammate Ha Ha Clinton-Dix, who tried to shove him out of bounds around the 5.

+The longest catch of Cooper’s career and longest completion in Prescott’s three seasons came exactly a month after the Cowboys gave Oakland their first-round pick in the upcoming draft for a new No. 1 receiver.

+“I’ve been putting in extra time with my coaches, with Dak,” Cooper said.
+“For some reason, since I’ve been here, the chemistry with Dak has phenomenal.”

 McCoy looked as if he hadn’t started a game in a long time early, throwing into double coverage on his first play and fumbling while trying to scramble on his third, with the Redskins recovering and punting.